csyde/alyxproject/README.md

 Hardware
 --------

-The current plan is to use a Raspberry Pi B+ as the system board, with the Beaglebone Black as a secondary target and an off-the-shelf powered USB hub as power source and expansion backplane.
+The current plan is to use a Raspberry Pi 2 Model B as the system board, with an off-the-shelf powered USB hub as power source and expansion backplane.
 The RPi will likely use a wireless keyboard and mouse with Wifi and Bluetooth added, but don't expect those to be visible to the emulators.

 The case is approximately 4/5 scale, dictated by the choice of monitor (http://www.adafruit.com/products/1287, 10in HDMI 4 Pi kit).
 The shell will be painted plexiglas, mounted on a frame made of either PVC pipe or angle iron; sketches of both designs, as well as the templates for the front and side panels of the case, will be available here in LibreOffice (ODF) format.